HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Observations

 \subsection{FRB detection and localisation}

 During commensal observing with ASKAP, an FRB was successfully detected with a signal-to-noise ratio S/N of 10.9 on 18 August 2023 UT 07:02:08.
 Through the CRAFT Effortless Localisation and Enhanced Burst Inspection pipeline \cite[CELEBI;][]{Scott2023}, the FRB was localised to RA=08:32:38.804, Dec=--40:27:06.33 (J2000), with a 1$\sigma$ uncertainty ellipse of $0\farcs37$ in RA and $0\farcs39$ in Dec, with a position angle of --2.3$^{\circ}$.
 The S/N of the FRB in the post-processed image was 22.9.
 This FRB, henceforth FRB\,20230718A, was found to be coincident with the galaxy WISEA~J083238.73--402705.3, with no available redshift in the literature.
-The host galaxy is also seen in imaging for the DECam Plane Survey \cite[DECaPS2;][]{Saydjari2023} as an apparent faint red galaxy due to dust extinction (see Fig.~\ref{fig:momentmaps}).
-A preliminary analysis of Probabilistic Association of Transients to their Hosts \cite[PATH;][]{Aggarwal2021}, without correcting for extinction nor removing any stars, lead to a PATH posterior lower limit of 81\%.
+The host galaxy is also seen in imaging for the DECam Plane Survey \cite[DECaPS2;][]{Saydjari2023} as an apparent faint red galaxy probably due to dust extinction (see Fig.~\ref{fig:momentmaps}).
+An analysis of the DECaPS2 coadded $r$-band imaging using Probabilistic Association of Transients to their Hosts \cite[PATH;][]{Aggarwal2021} under standard priors, correcting for Galactic extinction using the \citet{Schlafly2011} dust maps and the \citet{FM07} reddening law, yields a PATH posterior probability of 94\% that this object is the host galaxy.
 Further analysis of the burst profile of FRB\,20230718 and the polarisation properties will be presented in Scott et al., (in prep.).